chanjalen/INFO490-Final/README_AI.md

 BM25 is always available and handles keyword matching over movie text built from title, tagline, genre, synopsis, cast, director, and year.

-If local dense search is enabled and the model files are present in cache, the app can also use:
+Local dense search is enabled by default.
+When the sentence-transformer models are available or can be downloaded into `cache/`, the app also uses:

 - `all-MiniLM-L6-v2` for dense semantic retrieval.
 - Reciprocal Rank Fusion to merge BM25 and dense results.
 - `cross-encoder/ms-marco-MiniLM-L-6-v2` to rerank the top candidate pool.

-If dense models are disabled or missing, local search falls back to normalized BM25 results instead of crashing.
+If dense models are explicitly disabled or cannot load, local search falls back to normalized BM25 results instead of crashing.

 ### Production Search Pipeline